 Programs on the campus include The Aurora School; Open Door Learning Center preschool; STEP Up Vocational Training program for adults (with Maggie’s Closet and Paxton Attraction as training facilities); and ALLY Advocacy Center (“A Life Like Yours”) Advocacy Center, all devoted to serving people with disabilities and their families, as well as helping children of all abilities thrive in our community.

 A Farm Less Ordinary

-Not only is Maya and Greg, owners and founders of A Farm Less Ordinary considered a major "Friend to the Farm" they also offer several of our participants a place to work.
+Not only are Maya and Greg, owners and founders of A Farm Less Ordinary, considered a major "Friend to the Farm", they also offer several of our participants a place to work.
 They are a farm, a community, and a tribe and part of a movement to create employment opportunities for adults with developmental disabilities.
-Located in Bluemont, Virginia.
-They provide CSA opportunities to the DC each year add more to thier program.
+Located in Bluemont, Virginia, they provide CSA opportunities to the DC each year add more to their program.
 We look forward to a long and fruitful relationship with the folks at AFLO.